jobiols/odoo-env/README.md

                             container linked to odoowith -s stops nginx containcer.
 You must add certificates and review nginx.conf file.
-      -Q repo test_file, --quality-assurance repo test_file
+      -Q repo, --quality-assurance repo
-                            Perform QA running tests, arguments are Repo where test lives, and yml/py test file to run (please include extension).
-Need -d, -m and -c options Note: for the test to run there must be an admin user with password admin
+                            Perform QA running tests, argument are Repo to test.
+                            Need -d, -m and -c options Note: for the test to run in thedatabase there must be an admin user with password admin
       --backup-list         List all backup files available for restore --restore             Restores a backup from backup_dir
       -f BACKUP_FILE        Filename to restore used with --restore -H, --server-help     List server help requires -c option

 Tool to manage docker based odoo environments